 - If you already have Google Earth (version 5 or higher) installed on your computer, start the tour by downloading the Merri Creek Tour file by clicking here; you should click on open in the dialog box that follows then Google Earth should open automatically.

 - If you haven't got Google Earth version 5 installed on your computer click here to download and install it before trying step 1.

 - The tour file should now appear under Temporary Places on the left hand side of the Google Earth screen.

 - Click once on "Merri Creek Tour" if it is not already highlighted, then on the play button below that.

 - General Merri Creek Tour

 - Galada Tamboore Tour

 - Native grasslands of the Merri Creek catchment

-MCMC will be enhancing these tours over the next months and creating additional tours including:
+MCMC plans to enhance these tours over the next months and creating additional tours including:

 - Volcanoes in the Merri Creek catchment